ReginaldAboagye/IBM-Data-Science-Capstone/README.md

 In this project, I will predict whether the first stage of the SpaceX Falcon 9 rocket will land successfully and help competitors make more informed bids against SpaceX for a rocket launch.

 ### Table of Contents
-Below, you can view the results of my analysis from each step of the project so far.
+Below you can view the results of my analysis from each step of the project so far.
 - [Data collection](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Week%201%20Lab:%20Spacex%20Data%20Collection.ipynb)
 - [Webscraping](https://github.com/kellibelcher/IBM-Data-Science-Capstone-2/blob/master/Week%201%20Lab:%20Webscraping.ipynb)
 - [Data wrangling](https://github.com/kellibelcher/IBM-Data-Science-Capstone/blob/master/Lab%202:%20Data%20Wrangling.ipynb)